 Fusing classic sweet Mediterranean flavors with a wide array of global influences, these Portuguese desserts are sure to put a smile on your face as you grace aroma-filled bakeries and cozy eateries throughout Portugal.

-The desserts of Portugual dazzle with their beauty and delight with their flavor, while playing an integral role in making the country’s cuisine so rich and scrumptious.
-Let’s together delve in, and discover the sweeter side of Portuguese food through 25 must-try desserts as recommended by a local.
+The desserts of Portugal dazzle with their beauty and delight with their flavor while playing an integral role in making the country’s cuisine so rich and scrumptious.
+Let’s delve in together and discover the sweeter side of Portuguese food through twenty-five must-try desserts as recommended by a local.

 Aletria was brought to the Iberian Peninsula by the moors around the 8th century – something you could have hinted at by the first two letters of the word.
 Today, it is made and enjoyed in both Portugal and Spain.

 It is a dessert made of a very thin type of pasta, condensed milk, and eggs.
 The top of the dessert is decorated with crossed lines of cinnamon, which are way harder to replicate than it may seem!

 Alteria is a delicious dessert, renowned for its sumptuously soft texture, that has its place at every Christmas table in Portugal!